Now that your family is working from home more often, you might be starting to notice some wear and tear on your marble surfaces.

-Have you ever noticed rings on your marble countertop?
-These rings are called etches.
-An etch is not a stain.
-It is an actual changing of the stone itself, like a scratch.
-It’s not really a discolouration; but rather a dulling of your marble’s surface.
+An etch is an actual changing of the natural stone itself.
+It’s not a discolouration; but a dulling of the marble’s surface.
 This is why it often appears lighter than the natural stone’s colour and can be become quite visible marks over time.

 Why do etches occur?